carpentries/instructor-training/episodes/22-carpentries.md

 > ## Get Connected
 >
-> Join our discussion lists, subscribe to our blogs, and follow us on Twitter.
+> Take a couple of minutes to sign up for the Carpentry discussion channels you want to stay involved with.
 {: .challenge}

 ### A Culture of Contribution